Amounts stated in millions of SEK (SEK M) unless specified otherwise.

 The new categories of financial assets introduced with IFRS 9 have not had any material impact on the reporting of accounts receivable, loans receivable, investments in securities and shares managed on a fair value basis.
 As at December 31, 2018, there were no financial assets held for long-term purposes.
 According to IFRS 9, these assets are qualified in the category fair value through other comprehensive income.
 The consequence of this is that all restatements are recognized in other comprehensive income, no impairment losses are recognized in the result and no restatements are reclassified to the result at divestment.

 IFRS 9 replaced the “incurred loss model” with an “expected credit loss model”.
 The new impairment model is applied on financial assets valued at amortised cost or at fair value through other comprehensive income besides investments in equity instruments (shares and participations) and contract assets.

 According to IFRS 9, loss reservations are made according to one of the following:

 – expected to occur within 12 months: booked for loss events that can be expected to occur within 12 months.

 – expected to occur during the asset’s entire lifetime: booked for loss events that can be expected to occur during the asset’s entire lifetime.

-In the transition to IFRS 9, the Group can choose between continuing to apply the rules for hedge accounting according to IAS 39 or applying the hedging rules as per IFRS 9.
 The Group has chosen to retain its hedge accounting as per IAS 39.
-For further information, also see under the section Hedge accounting on page 46.
+For further information, also see under the section Hedge accounting on page 44.